Skillet Enchiladas with Ground Beef

 and cheese / tortillas

 One pan skillet enchiladas are a favorite weeknight meal in our community of cooks.
-This is the first version we've featured with ground beef, and it adds a great heartiness to the finished dish.
+This version, which last appeared in 2021, includes ground beef for rich heartiness.

 - Onions, medium - 1 , diced